lttng/lttng-docs/contents/using-lttng/controlling-tracing/enabling-disabling-channels/intro.md

 lttng enable-channel --kernel my-channel
 </pre>

-This will create a kernel domain channel named `my-channel` with default parameters in the current tracing session.
+This creates a kernel domain channel named `my-channel` with default parameters in the current tracing session.

 <div class="tip">